yackx/weird-gpt/README.md

 ## Run from CLI

-Each experiment has a separate basic CLI.
+Some experiments have a separate basic CLI.
 Example:

 ```bash
 python -m weird_gpt.moderation